New: Food Allergies: A Complete Guide for Eating When Your Life Depends on It

 Third Avenue Books, $17.95 paperback

-Dr. Xiu-Min Li is the modestly brilliant woman behind the revolutionary Chinese herbal formula, FAHF-2, which is gaining increasingly impressive results in the treatment of food allergy.
+Dr. Xiu-Min Li is the modestly brilliant woman behind the revolutionary Chinese herbal formula, FAHF-2, which has gained some impressive results in the treatment of food allergy.
 Now author Henry Ehrlich has written a remarkable book on Li’s research and the quest to not just desensitize the millions today who must manage food allergies, but to change their immune systems for good.

 Ehrlich presents Li as a unique physician immersed in two worlds: Traditional Chinese Medicine and Western medicine, as she’s an allergy specialist at Mount Sinai in New York.
 The book has riveting sections, including one on Li’s early work with eczema patients.
 While using herbal treatments to clear the skin of those covered “head-to-toe” with eczema, mothers began to ask Li about herbs and food allergy.
 She’s then off and running.

 Ehrlich also delves into the state of other therapies, such as oral immunotherapy.
 Li sums up her reservation: “OIT doesn’t fundamentally alter the immune system.”
 And that’s what she aims to do.
-While the book has the “more study needed” caveats, the reader can’t help but come away enthused about Li, her magic herbal blends -and where they might take us.
-The book will be released in February. -Gwen Smith
+While the book has the “more study needed” caveats, the reader can’t help but come away enthused about Li, her magic herbal blends – and where they might take us. –Gwen Smith

 By Mireille Schwartz